FloridaPlayers/Documents/Constitution.md

 1. To assume the duties of any officer in the event of their absence or inability at the discretion of the Executive Board and to serve until a special election is held.
 2. To serve as moderator of all general body meetings.
 3. To serve as liaison, in conjunction with the Director of Community Affairs, between Florida Players and the greater UF and Gainesville community.
-4. To turn in all office log hours at the end of every month.
+4. To turn in all logged office hours at the end of every month.
 5. To oversee the planning, scheduling, and execution of regularly scheduled workshops, defined later in this constitution.
 6. To oversee the mentorship program, defined later in this constitution.
 7. To create and manage, in conjunction with the Director of Special Events, any new programs the Executive Board shall decide to implement in its experimental phase.
 8. To arrange, in conjunction with the Artistic Director, for private meetings with each officer on the Executive Board to discuss performances and any professional disputes twice during a semester, once halfway through, and once at the end of each semester.
 9. To appoint an Executive Board member to attend each meeting of the Student Government Senate and the Fine Arts College Council.
 10. To reserve space for general body meetings and workshops.
+11. To act as a moderator for conflict resolution for all of Florida Players.

 ### Section 3 – Secretary